SunShate/LL1-analyzer/README.md

 And then implements an algorithm with token buffer and terminal/nonTerminal stack based on the table.

+### To test if grammar.txt is LL(1) parsable please enter content of test2 here http://mdaines.github.io/grammophone

 ## Dependencies

 - java 11